First-order logic: Semantics

 An interpretation of a first-order language assigns a denotation to each non-logical symbol (predicate symbol, function symbol, or constant symbol) in that language.
 It also determines a domain of discourse that specifies the range of the quantifiers.
 The result is that each term is assigned an object that it represents, each predicate is assigned a property of objects, and each sentence is assigned a truth value.
 In this way, an interpretation provides semantic meaning to the terms, predicates, and formulas of the language.
 The study of the interpretations of formal languages is called formal semantics.
 What follows is a description of the standard or Tarskian semantics for first-order logic.
-(It is also possible to define game semantics for first-order logic, but aside from requiring the axiom of choice, game semantics agree with Tarskian semantics for first-order logic, so game semantics will not be elaborated herein.)
+(It is also possible to define game semantics for first-order logic, but aside from requiring the axiom of choice, game semantics agree with Tarskian semantics for first-order logic, so game semantics will not be elaborated here.)